mennakamal19/peace_of_cake/README.md

  - users can make job alert for any field they want.

- - users can report about any peaplem they have.
+ - users can report about any problem they have.

  - Companies set different three suggest dates for interviews, so user chooses the most appropriate appointment for him.